pikvm/pikvm/docs/pico_hid.md

 If you are building PiKVM V1, then no further action with the Pico HID is required.

 If you are making the Pico HID for V2 or V3, add the following lines to the PiKVM configuration and reboot it.

-!!! note "KVMD >= 3.241 is required for the Pico HID"

 * `/boot/config.txt`
     ```ini